 Finely chop up celery and green onions.
 Then, place in a skillet with melted butter and fresh chicken broth.
 I can smell it now!
 Yum!

 Toss seasonings and vegetables into the cornbread chunks.
 Then, gently stir in eggs and broth until just incorporated.
 Don't over mix!

 Now pour the mixture into a 9 x 13-inch casserole dish.

 Drizzle melted butter on top and bake at 350°F for 45-60 minutes.
-Dressing is done when only the center jiggles when the casserole dish is lightly shaken.
+The dressing is done when only the center jiggles when the casserole dish is lightly shaken.